Mister-Meeseeks/BitScribe/docs/Protocol.md

 Any transaction in the scroll must only contain inputs from another transaction in the scroll or a **cornerstone transaction**.
 A cornerstone transaction is a terminal node in the scroll's DAG, and its input notes should not be processed.
-A cornerstone transaction is identified by any transaction with null data in its last output containing the following big endian plaintext stamp:
+A cornerstone transaction is identified by any transaction with null data in its last output containing the following big endian plaintext stamp `BitScribeCornerstone`

-*BitScribeCornerstone*

 Any transaction in the scroll (including the roots and cornerstones) are **scroll nodes**.
 A scroll node may have input nodes to one or multiple scroll nodes.
 A scroll node must not have any non-scroll